gtmorais/datatablesSignalr/README.md

 # datatablesSignalr

-This is a sample application using SignalR and jQuery DataTables.Net.
+This is a sample MVC application using SignalR for realtime and jQuery DataTables.Net for data presentation.